 Based on the quality of his performances for Atlanta Falcons so far, there is no doubt that Calvin is set for several years in the NFL, playing at the pinnacle of football.
 But to appreciate the successes today, and those to come, it is essential to understand the story of his past, his present, and the woman of his future.

+Calvin Orin Ridley was born on December 20, 1994, in Coconut Creek, Florida.
+He attended Lion’s Creek Middle School and Monarch High School both in Coconut Creek, Florida.
 Calvin Ridley was born to Colin Ridley (father) and Kassna Daniels (mother).
-When he was 7 years old, his father was deported to Guyana, and the family has not seen him ever since.
+When he was seven years old, his father got deported to Guyana, and the family has not seen him ever since.

 While at SOS Villages, the brothers attended Lion’s Creek Middle School in Coconut Creek.
 By the time they reached high school, their mother had her life back in order.